-Care and treatment: your rights and choices 5 Involvement in your own healthcare
+Epilepsy care - your rights Involvement in your own healthcare

-Our 'Care and treatment: your rights and choices' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
+Our 'Epilepsy care - your rights' factsheets explain your rights and choices with regard to your epilepsy care and treatment.
 'Rights' are in the NHS Constitution and the Handbook to the NHS Constitution, and you are entitled to them by law.
 Where we say 'you should', you may not have a legal right, but these are recommendations made in the NICE (National Institute for Health and Care Excellence) guideline on epilepsy.

 You have a right to be involved in your health and care and to be given enough information to make informed decisions.
-Women and girls with epilepsy should be given information and support that is tailored to their needs
+Women and girls with epilepsy should be given information and support that is tailored to their needs.

-"You have the right to be involved in planning and making decisions about your health and care with your care provider or providers....and to be given information and support to enable you to do this."
+You have the right to be involved in planning and making decisions about your health and care with your care provider or providers....and to be given information and support to enable you to do this.
 NHS Constitution

-You should be as actively involved as you want to be in all discussions and decisions about your health and epilepsy management.
+You should be as involved as you want to be in all discussions and decisions about your health and epilepsy management.
 Your healthcare professionals should make sure you have the information you need at the time you need it, and that it is given in a way that is useful for you so that you can understand how it affects you individually.